J. Kiffin Penry Epilepsy MiniFellow Network

 Thursday - Course Introduction followed by Reception

-Friday - Diagnosing the Patient with Epilepsy; Seizure Classification & Semiology; EEG Workshops; Diagnostic Tools; Efficacy of AEDs; When to Start and Stop AED Therapy; Adverse Events; Women's Issues; Case Workshops; Latest AEDs; Panel Discussion, Evening Case Sessions-participant presentations.
+Friday - Diagnosing the Patient with Epilepsy; Seizure Classification & Semiology; EEG Workshops; Efficacy of AEDs; When to Start and Stop AED Therapy; Adverse Events; Women's Issues; Case Workshops; Latest AEDs; Panel Discussion, Evening Case Sessions-participant presentations.

 Sunday - Departures